-These are both beloved breakfast and brunch establishments in the East Bay with a cult-like following.
+Rick and Ann’s in Elmwood and Bette’s Oceanview Diner on Fourth Street are both beloved breakfast and brunch establishments in Berkeley with a cult-like following.
 Criticizing someone else’s favorite may cause me to lose esteem in your eyes.
 I get that.

 But I gotta be honest here.
 The hands-down best place for breakfast (if I can get in) is Bette’s Oceanview Diner.
 I have cajoled, tricked, flirted, and phoned ahead.
 I have sent my husband as an advance scout, and I have finagled a table in the rain by tricking some tourists (ok, I am kidding about that one, but you get me?).

 If I have 20 minutes, I will opt for the apple brandy souffle pancake.
 If I don’t, I’ll take a special.
 Or something “plain” like pancakes or eggs.
 Because it is all phenomenal.
 Yes, it’s pricey.
 Yes, it’s crowded.
 Yes, it’s worth it.

 In my love letter to Bette’s as a place for rookie parents, I mention that if your baby gets you up before 6:30, you should run — not walk — to Bette’s because they, too, are up at the crack of dawn.

 And on the other side of town, there seems to be a whole different set of folks blindly devoted to the many charms of Rick and Ann’s.
 Similar to Bette’s, there is a cute children’s clothing and toy shop adjacent where you can kill a few minutes while waiting for your table (if it is open at the crack of dawn when you try to go, which it won’t be).
 Similar to Bette’s, there is a Peet’s across the way to keep you caffeinated if there’s a line.
 And similar to Bette’s there will be a line if you time your visit incorrectly.